 During the nineties, ITeC developed different protocols for the identification and repair of building pathologies, particularly structural elements.
 Possibly the most well-known of these protocols concerns ceilings built using calcium aluminate cement which enabled structures built with this material to be rapidly identified using limited resources.
 This protocol was applied on a large scale as part of an urgent campaign to draw up an inventory of public housing stock.
 ITeC also promoted the publishing of the NRE-AEOR-93 regulation which corrected a legal loophole regarding structural rehabilitation work on residential building ceilings.

 At one time, Spanish building regulations were notoriously out of step.
 Looking back to 2006, the year when the new Technical Building Code (CTE) was published, some of the regulations overturned had been in circulation since the seventies.
 Prior to the necessary modernisation by the CTE, various Catalan governments had attempted to patch some of the most urgent regulatory gaps as far as their authority permitted.
 Given this situation, ITeC acted as a neutral reference point with regard to the interests of professionals, companies and the administration itself, taking an active part in the drawing-up of regulations for fly ash concrete (1985), water, gas, electricity and telephone installations (1986) and thermal insulation in buildings (1987).
-ITeC also provided consultancy for the Andorran government between 1988-1989, developing a regulation for building interventions adapted to the orography and climate of the country.
+ITeC also provided consultancy for the Andorran government between 1988-1989, developing a regulation for design loads for buildings that took into account the orography and climate of the country.